Holzhaus/serato-tags/docs/serato_markers_.md

 # Serato Markers_

-The `Serato Markers_` tag stores information about Cues and Loops.
+The `Serato Markers_` tag stores information about the first 5 Cues and 9 Loops.
+This is redunant with some of the information from the [`Serato Markers2`](serato_markers2.md) tag.
+Serato will prefer information from `Serato Markers_` if it's present.

-The tag data consists of a header followed by 0 or more entries and a single footer byte.
+The tag data consists of a header followed by 14 entries and 4 footer bytes.

 Every entry is apparently 22 (= 0x16) bytes long.